belle2/basf2/framework/doc/index-01-installation.rst

 many HEP specific software resources.
 It can also easily be installed on your local machine following the `CVMFS Client Quick Start`_ guide.

-If you want to install the Belle 2 Software without cvmfs please have a look at the following documents, otherwise if you have cvmfs available please continue with :ref:`cvmfs-setup`
+If you want to install the Belle II Software without cvmfs please have a look at the following documents, otherwise if you have cvmfs available please continue with :ref:`cvmfs-setup`

 .. toctree::